tanatiem/BADS7105-CRM-Analytics/Homework 06 - Customer Segmentation/README.md

 ![kdeplot](./img/repeat-purchase-feature-dist.png)
 ![boxplot](./img/repeat-purchase-feature-boxplot.png)
 #### Feature Importance
-With cluster label as classes to predict, train a Random Forest classifier.
+With the cluster labels as classes to predict, train a Random Forest classifier.
 ![importance](./img/repeat-purchase-feature-importance.png)

 ## 5) Interpretation

+Giving a definition to each of customer segment.
 ![interpretation](./img/interpretation.png)